 The Slide is a 140 m2, two-bedroom apartment in London, located on the second and third floors of an old Edwardian building, across from the Chelsea Botanical Gardens.
 It has resulted from what is called a vertical amalgamation: joining two smaller apartments that where stacked one on top of the other.
 The Slide is our first built project in London.

 The Slide is based on an unconventional premise.
 Two bedroom apartments, in double-decker flats, usually have the public spaces on the bottom floor and the private spaces on the top floor, or vice versa.
 In the Slide, the master bedroom hovers over the living room at the front, while the guest bedroom is tucked away under the dining and kitchen areas in the back.
-Private and private spaces are mixed on both floors.
+Private and public spaces are mixed on both floors.

-The connection between the living room on the bottom floor and the dinning area on the top floor is the slide: a steep, wide ramp that runs parallel to the linear staircase and connects the two floors.
+The connection between the living room on the bottom floor and the dining area on the top floor is the slide: a steep, wide ramp that runs parallel to the linear staircase and connects the two floors.
 The slide allows natural light and ventilation to run through the public spaces of the building from the front to the back façade.
 It also provides visual contact and a playful spacial flow between the public areas of the apartment.

 The main bedroom, which has a hexagonal plan, seems like it is hovering in the air.
 It enjoys natural light and views on two opposite sides, front and back.
 The primary view, through a bay window in the front façade, frames the Thames over the Chelsea Botanical Gardens.
 The back view, looks out over the dining area, to enjoy the city-scape of Eastern London.